GDGC-MU/Introduction_to_Machine_Learning/README.md

   <img src="setup_ignore/google_col2.png" alt="image4"/>
 </p>

-   - It should look like this and click on improvement.ipyb (in the photo it doesn't show yet)!
+   - It should look like this and click on template.ipynb (in the photo it doesn't show yet)!

 ## Setup Finalization